jxxcarlson/elmbyexample/src/dataVisualization/README.md

 The server can be modified to generate other "time series."

 The main idea is demonstrate the producer-consumer relation between a generator of data and a visualizer for it.
+You will get images like the one above.